 Melatonin is a natural hormone produced in the pineal gland of your brain.
 In some cases, it may help a child sleep but should be given along with helping the child to learn good sleep habits.
 Consult a pediatrician on whether melatonin is right for your child.

-The purpose of this hormone is to help regulate your sleep cycles.
-When it gets dark, your brain produces more of this chemical, which helps you feel sleepy and prepare for bed.
+The purpose of melatonin is to help regulate your sleep cycles.
+When it gets dark, your brain produces more of the hormone, which helps you feel sleepy and prepare for bed.
 During the day, this chemical is essentially dormant.

 Even though melatonin is naturally produced in the brain, people all over the world take melatonin supplements in the form of liquids, gummies, pills, and chewable tablets.
 These supplements can help with insomnia, interrupted sleep cycles, and other sleep-related issues.

 About 25-37% of children have difficulty falling or staying asleep.
 In addition, as many as

 Many caregivers have also used melatonin to help their children fall asleep faster, and it has been used safely in many cases.
 However, there is not a lot of research on safety in babies, and it is not necessarily a good choice for any child struggling to sleep.

 Read on to learn about the safety of melatonin for babies and children.

 There isn’t a lot of data on the safety of melatonin supplements for babies to improve sleep.
 Available

 That being said, it may be safe for babies and children in some cases if your doctor recommends it.
 It should always come